mftrhu/sws/README.md

 add_hook PHASE FUNCTION
 ```

-`before` and `after` are executed only once per sws call, immediately before and after processing the files in the source directory.
-The `during` hook is called, once for every file, *after* copying the file/creating a page from it.
+`pre_site` and `post_site` are executed only once per sws call, immediately before and after processing the files in the source directory.
+The `post_page` hook is called, once for every file, *after* copying the file/creating a page from it.

 ### Sample plugins